-- Students will be required to complete a course placement test under any one of the following conditions: - The student is taking his or her first college credit English, reading and/or math course, or any college course for which English, reading or math is a prerequisite. - The student is pursuing a degree and does not have current valid district approved course placement scores on file or does not have previous college credit in English, reading and math. - The student does not have a high school diploma or GED, and is applying for federal financial aid. - The student for whom English is not the primary language and is taking his or her first English as a Second Language class is required to take a test of English proficiency. - Students will be strongly encouraged to complete a course placement test under any one of the following conditions: - The student is taking a math course and has a college-level prerequisite on file that is more than five (5) years old. - The student is taking a college course for which English, reading or math is a prerequisite, and such credit is more than five (5) years old. - Students MAY be exempt from a course placement test if at least one of the following conditions apply: - The student has earned an associate or higher degree. - The student has earned college credits from a regionally accredited college in English, reading, and math with a grade of C or higher, and such credit is no more than five (5) years old. - The student has currently valid district approved course placement scores on file.
+- 1. Students will be required to complete a course placement test under any one of the following conditions: - The student is taking his or her first college credit English, reading and/or math course, or any college course for which English, reading or math is a prerequisite. - The student is pursuing a degree and does not have current valid district approved course placement scores on file or does not have previous college credit in English, reading and math. - The student does not have a high school diploma or GED, and is applying for federal financial aid. - The student for whom English is not the primary language and is taking his or her first English as a Second Language class is required to take a test of English proficiency. - College may determine additional conditions under which students would be required to complete course placement testing.
+Contact the college for additional conditions. - 2.
+Students will be strongly encouraged to complete a course placement test under any one of the following conditions: - The student is taking a math course and has a college-level prerequisite on file that is more than five (5) years old. - The student is taking a college course for which English, reading or math is a prerequisite, and such credit is more than five (5) years old. - 3.
+Students MAY be exempt from a course placement test if at least one of the following conditions apply: - The student has earned an associate or higher degree. - The student has earned college credits from a regionally accredited college in English, reading, and math with a grade of C or higher, and such credit is no more than five (5) years old.

+The student has currently valid district approved course placement scores on file.